orthanc-mirrors/orthanc-book/Sphinx/source/faq/improving-interface.rst

 Explorer is designed for administrative, low-level purpose.** It is also used by the development team to test the features of Orthanc as they get introduced in the REST API.
-Orthanc Explorer is mainly targeted towards a technical audience (notably system/network engineers, `PACS
+Orthanc Explorer is mainly targeted towards an English-speaking technical audience (notably system/network engineers, `PACS
 <https://en.wikipedia.org/wiki/Picture_archiving_and_communication_system>`__
 managers, medical physicists, and researchers).

-**Non-technical audience** (physicists, patients, administrative staff...) **might expect an user interface that is more user-friendly than Orthanc Explorer**, and/or that integrates more features (such as sorting resources, access control lists, tagging images, beautiful layout, tunable anonymization, modification of instances, paging if many patients, handling of timeouts...).
+**Non-technical audience** (physicists, patients, administrative staff...) **might expect an user interface that is more user-friendly than Orthanc Explorer**, and/or that integrates more features (such as language translations, sorting resources, access control lists, tagging images, beautiful layout, tunable anonymization, modification of instances, paging if many patients, handling of timeouts...).
 If you need such a more advanced `user experience
 <https://en.wikipedia.org/wiki/User_experience>`__ so that Orthanc
 better fits your clinical workflow, you will have to develop a separate, custom Web interface on the top of the :ref:`rest`, maybe as